BiiN: Description

-Unlike the i432, the 960 MX had fairly good performance, mostly as a side effect of dramatically reducing the complexity of the core instruction set, integration of all CPU functions on a single chip, and including an FPU.
+Unlike the i432, the 960 XA had fairly good performance, mostly as a side effect of dramatically reducing the complexity of the core instruction set, integration of all CPU functions on a single chip, and including an FPU.
 The CPUs were hosted on cards that included an I/O support CPU and either 8 to 16MB of RAM.

-Two systems were designed, the BiiN 20 was an entry-level machine with one or two processors, and an interesting battery-backed disk-cache.
+Two systems were designed, the BiiN 20 was an entry-level machine with one or two processors, and an interesting battery-backed disk cache.
 The larger BiiN 60 was similar, but supported up to eight CPUs.
 Both machines could be used in larger multi-machine systems.

 One interesting feature of the BiiN was that the CPU sets could be used to provide either fault tolerance, as in the Tandem systems, or parallel processing, as in the Pyramid and Sequent systems.
 This allowed users to tailor their systems to their needs, even on the fly.
 The BiiN systems also provided two versions of fault tolerance.
 In fault-checking mode, processors were paired so that they could check one another's calculations.
 In event of an error, the processors would stop, and the circuitry would determine which was faulty.
 This processor would then be excluded from the system, and the computer would restart.
 In continuous operation mode the fault-checking pairs were duplicated, so that if an error occurred the second pair could immediately take over the calculations.

-Also of historical note was that the operating system (OSIRIS), applications, development tools, and every other piece of BiiN software was written exclusively in Ada — perhaps the largest non-military use of that programming language.
+Also of historical note was that the operating system (BiiN/OS), applications, development tools, and every other piece of BiiN software was written exclusively in Ada — perhaps the largest non-military use of that programming language.

 There was a command line interpreter CLI, that resembled a lot command shells' functionality only a couple of years later, like editable history and so forth.

 Documentation for Gemini was done in troff with a project proprietary set of macros or with the Scribe markup language.

 Development for Gemini happened on VAXes running BSD Unix.